Police-Data-Accessibility-Project/design-system/README.md

 npm i
 ```

-3.
+3. Step 2 should result in the `build` script being run after packages are installed.
+Check the `dist` folder for changes.
+You then may want to take one or both of the following steps:

-- To build styles to the `dist` folder:
+- If `build` wasn't called when you installed deps, build styles and images to the `dist` folder:

 ```
-npm run styles
+npm run build
 ```

 - To watch for changes and update css as you make changes: